-Administration of Examinations

-Final and Midyear examinations are administered by proctors trained and supervised by the Office of the Registrar.
+6 Final and Midyear Examinations Administration of Examinations Final and Midyear examinations are administered by proctors trained and supervised by the Office of the Registrar.
 The exam procedures they follow are intended to protect the security of examinations and to ensure that students undertake the writing of their exams in an environment free of distractions and disturbances.
 There are two exam sessions per day during the Examination Period; morning examinations start at 9:15 am and afternoon examinations start at 2:15 pm.
+Course Head Obligations during the administration of exams

-All courses are expected to handle the printing and photocopying of their own examinations.
-The course head is responsible for bringing the examination to the exam room 20 minutes prior to the beginning of the examination.
-Course heads are also expected to be present at their examinations for at least the first fifteen minutes and to be available by phone for the duration of the exam.
-Course heads are also expected to pick up completed examination booklets, scrap booklets, and other course materials (slides, audiotapes, etc.) at the end of the examination.
-In case of necessary absence, the course head should appoint an appropriate delegate who is conversant with the course and able to answer questions that might arise at the examination.
-The Office of the Registrar provides examination booklets and proctors who take attendance and administer the examinations.
-During the exam, while the proctors are performing exam-related paperwork and monitoring the students who are writing the exam, the role of course heads and/or their assistants should be limited to answering student questions regarding the exam.
-Proctors may ask teaching staff for assistance in the distribution and collection of exam materials, however it is important that the teaching staff follow the instructions of the head proctor
+- All courses are expected to handle the printing and photocopying of their own examinations. - The course head is responsible for bringing the examination to the exam room 20 minutes prior to the beginning of the examination. - Course heads are also expected to be present at their examination for at least the first fifteen minutes and to be available by phone for the duration of the exam.
+In case of necessary absence, the course head should appoint an appropriate delegate who is conversant with the couse and able to answer questions that might arise at the examination. - Course heads are also expected to pick up completed examination booklets, scrap booklets, and other course materials (slides, audiotapes, etc.) at the end of the examination.
+If unable to pick up the completed examination booklets after an examination, he or she must delegate a representative to perform this task.
+The representative should be prepared to show a valid Harvard I.D. card to the proctors.
+Proctor Responsibilities during the administration of exams - The Office of the Registrar provides examination booklets and proctors who take attendance and administer the examinations. - During the exam, while the proctors are performing exam-related paperwork and monitoring the students who are writing the exam, the role of course heads and/or their assistants should be limited to answering student questions regarding the examination. - Proctors may ask teaching staff for assistance in the distribution and collection of examination materials, however, it is important that the teaching staff follow instructions of the head proctors. - Report any unusual circumstances to the course head.
+Course Head Obligations after the final examination - Instructors should take every precaution to prevent the accidental loss of examination booklets.

-Ordinarily, proctors will not release examinations to anyone other than the course head.
-If a course head is unable to pick up the completed examination booklets after an examination, he or she must delegate an assistant to perform this task.
-The assistant should be prepared to show a valid Harvard I.D. card to the proctors.

-Instructors should take every precaution to prevent the accidental loss of examination booklets.
 For example, under no circumstances should examination booklets be removed from the neighborhood of the University.
-If a course head has temporarily left the Cambridge area, only photocopies of the booklets should be sent to the course head for grading.
-Examination booklets should be kept for one year after the end of the course.
-Most instructors return exam booklets, papers, and other academic work to the student enrolled in their courses.
+If a course head has temporarily left the Cambridge area, only photocopies of the booklets should be sent to the course head for grading. - Examination booklets should be kept for one year after the end of the course. - Most instructors return exam booklets, papers, and other academic work to the student enrolled in their courses.
 By law, students have the right to review all materials submitted to a course, including final examination booklets and, for a reasonable charge, may have copies of any originals not returned to them.